meena-abdelsayed/weather-journal-app/README.md

 # Weather-Journal App Project

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+Create an asynchronous web app that uses Web API from [openweathermap](http://openweathermap.org) and user data to dynamically update the UI.

 ## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+- You have to install node.js on your computer from this link [Node.js](https://nodejs.org/en/).
+- After downloading project's folder from GitHub, open your terminal and CD into the project's folder.
+- Run this code on Terminal `node server.js`.
+- This will initiate the server up and running on 'localhost:8000'.
+- You can now go to your web browser and type this URL 'localhost:8000'.
+- Once you are on the browser and opening the App, You can start interacting by typing Your country's ZIP code and your feeling.

 ## Extras
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+This project is a follow along to udacity's Web Professional Nanodegree program hosted by ITIDA.